Manuka honey is produced in New Zealand by bees that pollinate the native Manuka (tea tree) bush.

 Manuka Honey is known to be an ☆ Anti-Bacterial ☆ Anti-Viral ☆ Anti-Fungal ☆ Anti-Inflammatory ☆ Anti-Microbial

 MAGIC OF MANUKA: Add a spoonful to your tea, spread over toast, or guiltlessly enjoy straight from the jar.

-In laboratory studies UMF Manuka Honey has been found to be effective against a wide range of bacteria including the very resistant helicobacter pylori (this bacteria causes most Escherichia coli, streptococcus pyogenes stomach ulcers), the wound-infecting bacteria staphylococcus aureus and (causes sore throats).
+In laboratory studies, UMF Manuka Honey has been found to be effective against a wide range of bacteria including the very resistant helicobacter pylori (this bacteria causes most stomach ulcers), the wound-infecting bacteria staphylococcus aureus, and streptococcus pyogenes (the bacteria that causes sore throats).

 Taken Internally To Treat: ☆ Stomach Ulcers ☆ Gastrointestinal Disorders ☆ Upset Stomachs ☆ Acid Reflux ☆ Sinus Infections ☆ IBS ☆ Cold & Flu Symptoms ☆ Sore Throats ☆ Allergies